Eliolocin/RosemiBot/README.md

 ## Installation

+After cloning,
 ```bash
 npm install -g npm@latest
 ```
+in order to install all dependencies

 ## Usage

-Fill in the .env and config.json variables with your own!
+Fill in the .env with your own tokens, and fill in the config.json variables with your own!
 ```json
 { // Sample config.json
     "testServer": " ",